ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/getting_started.md

 title: Getting started
 ---

+Thanks for showing interest in the ELIXIR Toolkit Theme.

 ## Fork our basic example

 To help you started we made a [very basic repository](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme-example) that can be used as template for your upcoming Jekyll website using our theme.